-Chapter 19 Starts in the third month after the COI (children of Isreal) left Egypt.
-God talks to Moses with the following key points.
+Chapter 19 Starts in the third month after the COI (Children of Israel) left Egypt.
+Moses goes up the mountain to talk to Yahweh and is told this.

 Ye have seen what I did unto the Egyptians, and how I bare you on eagles’ wings, and brought you unto myself.